dhanielo/light-linux/README.md

-## Light Linux
+## Light Linux (on development only web admin interface for now)
-An distro to bootstrap standalone pages (js/html/css).
+This is a Lightweight Linux based on ARM platform.
+Focused in display web pages without browser and X Server.
 ### Install
 Steps:
 #### 1) Get SilkJS